tbidne/stackage-parse/README.md

 This will produce a list of every package in the specified stackage snapshot (`stackage nightly` in this example).
 Because we may not want to include _all_ of stackage (e.g. executables, packages relying on external C libs), there are two ways to refine this list.

-### Exclusions
+### Exclude

 ```
-$ stackage-parse pkgs --exclusions exclude-file -f cabal -c append
+$ stackage-parse pkgs --exclude exclude-file -f cabal -c append
 abstract-deque ==0.3,
 ...
 ```

 Same as before, except any packages in `exclude-file` will be excluded from the package list.
 We can use this to exclude packages we **know** we do not want (e.g. because they will not build with our package).

-### Inclusions
+### Include

 ```
-$ stackage-parse pkgs --inclusions include-file -f cabal -c append
+$ stackage-parse pkgs --include include-file -f cabal -c append
 abstract-deque ==0.3,
 ...
 ```

-Like `--exclusions`, except only packages _in_ `include-file` will be included in the package list.
+Like `--exclude`, except only packages _in_ `include-file` will be included in the package list.
 We can use this to, say, upgrade only the packages from a previous snapshot without adding any new, potentially unbuildable packages.

 See [examples](examples/) for more details.